AppDaemon/appdaemon/docs/HASS_API_REFERENCE.rst

 When the plugin first starts with AppDaemon itself, it will check the conditions in the ``appdaemon_startup_conditions`` key before starting any apps.
 If the connection to Home Assistant is broken and re-established, it will check the conditions in the ``plugin_startup_conditions`` key before starting any apps.

+.. admonition:: Starting Event
+  :class: note

+    If/when the `Hass` plugin reconnects to Home Assistant, it will wait for the ``homeassistant_started`` event before starting any of the apps that use the `Hass` API.
+Home Assistant will accept connections very early as it's starting, even before some fundamental components have been loaded, which causes most apps to somehow fail without waiting for this event.
+This is the same event that the Home Assistant web UI waits for to indicate readiness.

 .. code:: yaml